 What Is an SPRS Score?
 The Supplier Performance Risk System Explained

-The DoD recently upped the ante when it announced that DoD compliance requirements mandate that contracting officers must consult SPRS self-assessment results (SPRS scores) during supplier risk assessments when evaluating contract bids..
+The DoD has increased scrutiny by requiring contracting officers to consult SPRS self-assessment results during supplier risk assessments when evaluating contract bids.

-This blog will discuss the essential aspects of the SPRS self-assessment score, how it impacts your business, the role it plays in supplier risk evaluation, and the likely upcoming changes driven by the forthcoming launch of the Cybersecurity Maturity Model Certification (CMMC).
+This blog explains the essential aspects of the SPRS self-assessment score and how it impacts your business.
+It also outlines its role in supplier risk evaluation and the changes driven by active CMMC 2.0 enforcement.

 The Supplier Performance Risk System for DOD Contractors